www.ethanwiner.com - since 1997

 For Cellists

 On April 10, 1999 I recorded world-renowned cellist Steven Thomas, replacing my own amateur performance mentioned in the article below.
 A play-along version of the concerto is available on CD from Music Minus One (now Music Dispatch).
 Besides the concerto this CD includes Schubert's Ave Maria and THIS fun "pop music" version of St. Saens' Allegro Appassionato.
 Two versions of each piece are provided: complete performances with Steven Thomas as the soloist, and also play-along versions without the cello.
-The CD order number is 400423 available at Music Dispatch.
+The CD order number is 400423 available at Hal Leonard.
 Be sure to also see my cello page for play-along MIDI files you can download for free, plus articles of interest to cellists, and also information about the Bernard Greenhouse Cello Master Class videos I produced.

 This concerto is copyrighted and registered with ASCAP.
 I'd be thrilled if any other cellists would perform it publicly, or make their own commercial recording.
 If you do, please let me know!